Francesco Totti: Omnia Vinicit Amor

 Yet for all this, Francesco Totti is remembered more for Roma, than for his personal style or play.
 Totti brought Roma their treasured Scudetto alongside four domestic cups, all while captaining the club for 19 years.
 He carried them on his broad Roman shoulders, to their highest peaks and their lowest troughs.

 Forever fighting amongst their rivals for a place at the top table.
-Totti ensured their competitiveness and relevance without giving them an era of dominance seen by those in Milan and Turin.
+Totti ensured Roma had a competitiveness and relevance without delivering an era of dominance seen by those in Milan and Turin.

 The spectacle of the gladiator fight is the dance with defeat.
 The near brushes with misery that make the victories, however infrequent they are, taste all the better.
 While others fell by their sword, or moved to other realms, it was Francesco Totti who stayed to fight and give Rome’s people, his people, the entertainment and spectacle they craved.

 Would Roma’s fans have sacrificed Francesco Totti and his 25 years of service for more trophies?
 It is unlikely.
 Roma and Totti offers an unshakable bond.
 It proves that even in the cut-throat climate of elite sport, still, love conquers all—Omnia vinicit amor.